Yainer Diaz Player Props: Astros vs. Rays

 Rays Pitching Rankings

-- The Rays' 2.72 team ERA ranks first among all league pitching staffs.
+- The Rays have a 2.82 team ERA that ranks first across all league pitching staffs.

-- Rays pitchers combine to surrender 14 home runs (0.6 per game), the least in baseball.
+- The Rays surrender the fewest home runs in baseball (14 total, 0.6 per game).

-- Rasmussen makes the start for the Rays, his fifth of the season.
-He is 3-1 with a 2.01 ERA and 26 strikeouts in 22 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.